Timber from the core

 Concept to Completion

-WTA partner Andrew Waugh formed a cooperative with friends to develop this project on a prime canal-side site in Hackney, to realise a shared dream of living and working in a CLT building.
+WTA founding partner Andrew Waugh formed a cooperative with friends to develop this project on a prime canal-side site in Hackney, to realise a shared dream of living and working in a CLT building.

 The seven-storey scheme provides two floors of canal-side office space, a double-height photographic studio and three triple-height family apartments with rooftop gardens.